toondkn/ngrc/readme.md

 ```

-## Using a react component (no `.propTypes`) in an angular template, while passing in a scope variable as a prop
+## Using a react component (no `.propTypes`) in an angularjs template, while passing in a scope variable as a prop

 ```js
 // SNIP